 Hydrogen is an important commodity chemical and clean burning fuel that could also play a key role in the clean energy transition.
 However, hydrogen’s current production from fossil fuels leads to around 1 percent of global greenhouse gas emissions.
 Brimstone Energy has developed a technology platform for low-energy electrochemical production of hydrogen, based on the co-generation of other key commodities, including sulfuric acid, and cement.
 Brimstone Energy is forging a path toward making hydrogen a clean, efficient and affordable commodity or energy molecule of the future.

-Cody Finke is currently pursuing a Ph.D. in environmental science and engineering under Prof. Michael Hoffmann at Caltech (expected July, 2019).
+Cody Finke earned his Ph.D. in environmental science and engineering under Prof. Michael Hoffmann at Caltech.
 During Finke’s Ph.D. he has specialized in electrochemistry and techno-economic modeling where he attempted to find economically efficient ways to reduce carbon dioxide emissions.
 Finke also helped develop and bring to market an electrochemical wastewater treatment technology for applications in low-income countries.
 Finke hopes to draw on these experiences as he commercializes his own electrochemical process for cost-competitive clean hydrogen and sulfuric acid generation.

 Finke earned a B.A. in chemistry with distinction at Carleton College, where he received numerous awards including the Barry M. Goldwater Scholarship.
 Finke founded Brimstone Energy to find money-making and job-creating solutions to the global crises caused by greenhouse gas emissions.
 To date, Brimstone Energy has received grants from the California Rocket Fund, Caltech, and participated in the Creative Destruction Labs’ Energy Accelerator Program.